 In addition, through Islamic economic policies, the development of Islamic financial institutions, education and training, the development of the halal industry, the integration of Islamic economic principles in the state budget, and legal protection, the government can promote economic growth that is sustainable, fair, and in accordance with Islamic values.
 However, it should be noted that political situations and conditions also influence the development of Islamic economic practices.
 For example, the politics of the New Order era in Indonesia limited the development of Islamic economic practices.
-Meanwhile, the politics of the reform era supported the development of Islamic economic practices in the fields of Islamic banking, Islamic insurance, Islamic capital markets, Sukuk, Islamic mutual funds/unit trusts, Islamic microfinance institutions, and Islamic public finance in the reform era due to favorable political conditions and situations (Y. Pribadi, 2019).
+Meanwhile, the politics of the reform era supported the development of Islamic economic practices.
+This is evidenced by the rapid progress of Islamic economic practices in the fields of Islamic banking, Islamic insurance, Islamic capital markets, Sukuk, Islamic mutual funds/unit trusts, Islamic microfinance institutions, and Islamic public finance in the reform era due to favorable political conditions and situations (Y. Pribadi, 2019).